Boiico/Feul.Node/README.md

 forc wallet account new
 ```

-#You will be given a wallet address.
+ℹ️ #You will be given a wallet address.
 You need to use this address (https://faucet-testnet.fuel.network) to request faucet funds for your wallet.

 ✅  Step 10 📍